 More Details About the Yahoo Search Mac Virus

 Yahoo search “virus” on Mac is a threat that has been affecting the Macs of unsuspecting users for quite some time.
-Users who have got their machines infected with this hijacker consider it as a virus (hence we are referring to it as a “virus”).
+Users who have got their machines infected with this hijacker consider it a virus (hence we are referring to it as a “virus”).
+In fact, most of the times the search.yahoo.com is a browser hijacker on Mac.

 - Home Page.